ThinleyYC/TravelPlannerSystems-Requirements/README.md

 # Travel-Planner-Requirements
 Requirement specification tracking for a travel planner app

-GitHub Wiki wasused for requirement specification and GitHub Issues was used to track requirements
+1. GitHub Wiki was used for requirement specification
+2. GitHub Issues was used to track requirements